2021 Climate Summit

 Wednesday, May 26, 1pm-4pm & Thursday, May 27, 9am-12pm

-Day 1 will feature a keynote address from A.R.
+Day 1 featured a keynote address from A.R.
 Siders, assistant professor at the University of Delaware in the Disaster Research Center.
 From Siders’ website: “Her research focuses on how and why communities decide when, where, and how to adapt to the effects of climate change and how these decisions and decision-making processes affect risk reduction and equity outcomes.
 Her current projects focus on adaptive capacity, managed retreat, and adaptation equity.
 Siders believes adaptation is opportunity and that we should be ambitious, if not audacious, in dreaming of and planning for a better future.”

 Note: Engineers in NH and ME can earn professional development hours by participating in the Summit.
 The event has also been submitted for possible CM credits for planners and CE credits for certified floodplain managers.
-If you will need a confirmation of attendance for the purposes of earning credits/PD hours, please reach out to Lisa.Wise@unh.edu.
+If you need a confirmation of attendance for the purposes of earning credits/PD hours, please reach out to Lisa.Wise@unh.edu.